javiercmh/lab-cognition-analysis/documents/Driving styles review.md

-# Driving styles review
+# Driving styles and car type

 ## Introduction

-Definition of Driving style.
-"A driving style is a set of driving habits that are used to drive a vehicle" (AI, personal communication).

-Determining a driving style:
+Definitions:
+- Driving style vs skill (Taubman-Ben-Ari & Skvirsky, 2016)
+    - Skill: driver's performance.
+Controlling the vehicle in changing traffic situations.
+Can be improved with practice.
+    - **Style**: choice or habits when driving.
+Influenced by needs and values.

+Measuring driving style

+{figure of 3 elements pointing at driving style}
+{or maybe 3 elements with respective icons would look better}
+- Self-report survey (Taubman-Ben-Ari et al., 2004; Yusof, 2019).
-- Objective driving measures (e.g. ranges of acceleration, braking, steering)
+- Objective measurements (Hooft van Huysduynen et al., 2018): speed, acceleration, braking, steering, etc.
-- Self-report
-- External evaluation
+- External raters ()

-DS types based on Yusof.
-- Defensive
-- Assertive
+Which driving styles are there?

+It depends.

+- MDSI: reckless and careless, anxious, angry and hostile, and careful and patient (Taubman-Ben-Ari et al., 2004).
-- Light rail transit (LRT)
+- Yusof (2019): defensive, assertive, light rail transit (LRT).
+- ... {leave it like that}

 ## Hypotheses